Coal baron Tinkler's holding company pays creditors at 11th hour

-SYDNEY, Nov 22 (Reuters) - The holding company of Australian mining magnate Nathan Tinkler looked set to avoid a winding-up claim after paying a creditor A$160,000 ($165,500) on Thursday, hours before a court hearing to consider appointing liquidators for the third time this week.
+SYDNEY (Reuters) - The holding company of Australian mining magnate Nathan Tinkler avoided a winding-up claim on Friday after paying a creditor A$160,000 ($165,500), hours before a court hearing to consider appointing liquidators for the third time this week.

 A winding-up action over Tinkler Group Holdings Pty Ltd would have dealt yet another blow to the 36-year-old coal baron, who has been grappling with a slew of lawsuits over commercial disputes and unpaid bills.

-His financial troubles have raised questions over the future of his near one-fifth stake in Australia’s largest independent coal miner Whitehaven Coal Ltd.

-The latest creditor, Internet Fraud Watchdog, said Tinkler Group had provided evidence that it had paid the money owed, plus costs and interests, and expected to drop its winding-up action at the New South Wales Supreme Court on Friday.
+The latest creditor, Internet Fraud Watchdog, dropped its winding-up action at the New South Wales Supreme Court after Tinker Group paid the money owed, court costs and interest.

-“It’s good news, it’s been a long and hard battle,” Internet Fraud Watchdog’s Executive Chairman Ken Gamble told Reuters.
+“It’s good news, it’s been a long and hard battle,” Internet Fraud Watchdog’s Executive Chairman Ken Gamble told Reuters on Thursday ahead of the hearing.

 Internet Fraud Watchdog had been hired to protect Tinkler’s reputation and provide personal security, Gamble said.

-A second creditor due at the hearing on Friday, Gilbert + Tobin, was owed almost A$350,000 and was paid earlier this week, a spokeswoman with the law firm said.
+A second creditor involved in Friday’s hearing, Gilbert + Tobin, was owed almost A$350,000 and was paid earlier this week, a spokeswoman with the law firm said.

 Tinkler’s legal battles are not over yet.

-Another of his companies, Aston Resources, is also due in the NSW Supreme Court on Friday.
-It is being sued for A$157.4 million by a former executive of the firm, Hamish Collins, who alleges Tinkler reneged on a promise to hand over the equivalent of 5 percent of the value of the company’s main mining assets.
+Another of his companies, Aston Resources, is being sued for A$157.4 million by a former executive of the firm, Hamish Collins, who alleges Tinkler reneged on a promise to hand over the equivalent of 5 percent of the value of the company’s main mining assets.
+A hearing is expected in the new year.

-Tinkler has managed to settle some lawsuits on the court steps to avoid liquidation or a public expose of his finances.
-In those deals last month, Tinkler’s companies paid A$17 million to property firm Mirvac Group and A$2 million to mining services company Sedgman Ltd.
+Tinkler has managed to settle some lawsuits on the court steps to avoid liquidation or public exposure of his finances.
+In those deals last month, Tinkler’s companies paid A$17 million to property firm Mirvac Group (MGR.AX) and A$2 million to mining services company Sedgman Ltd SDM.AX.

 But he could not save Patinack Farm Administration Pty Ltd and Mulsanne Resources Ltd. Liquidators were appointed to the two companies this week, over debts totalling more than A$28 million.